redpanda-data/connect/website/docs/components/metrics/influxdb.md

 ### `tags`

-global tags added to each metric.
+Global tags added to each metric.

 Type: `object`